mamonu/mamonu.github.io/_posts/2019-06-06-Property-Based-Testing.md

 "Quis custodiet ipsos custodes?" is a Latin phrase found in the work of the Roman poet Juvenal from his Satires (Satire VI, lines 347–348).
 It translates to "but who will guard the guardians??" ...

-This is also the header for two posts related to testing that I want to discuss The first one that you are reading now is about property based testing which is an interesting way of testing your code.
+This is also the header for two posts related to testing for some comments that I want to discuss.
+The first one that you are reading now is about property based testing which is an interesting way of testing your code.

 It was introduced by the [QuickCheck](https://github.com/nick8325/quickcheck) framework in Haskell and it suggests another way to test your code.